-The College reserves the right to cancel any class which does not meet the minimum enrollment requirements and whenever there are unexpected staffing or facility situations that cannot be satisfactorily resolved.
 The Course Identification Numbering System (C-ID) is a statewide numbering system that is different from the course numbers assigned by individual California Community Colleges.
 A C-ID Designator next to a course means that the course is comparable in content and scope to a similar course offered by participating California colleges and universities.
 Thus, if a catalog lists a C-ID Designator for a course, students can be assured that the course will be accepted at another California Community College that offers a course with the same C-ID Designator.